SathyaGnanakumar/CitationRetrieval/server/README.md

 # Citation Retrieval System

-A multi-baseline citation retrieval system that combines BM25, dense retrieval (E5 and SPECTER), and LLM-based reranking to find relevant academic papers for citation contexts.
+A multi-baseline citation retrieval system that combines BM25, dense retrieval (E5 and SPECTER), and cross-encoder reranking (with an optional DSPy final picker) to find relevant academic papers for citation contexts.
 Built with LangGraph for orchestration and designed for the ScholarCopilot dataset.

 ## Overview